ValkyRiver/upgrademod/README.md

 • Blinds

 After the addition of custom items is completed, the first 13 categories can be upgraded during a run.
 Higher-level blinds can only be found by using the Level 2, Level 3, or Level 4 decks.
 Some items (mostly items with non-numerical effects) have a maximum effective level, where upgrading the item to anything higher doesn't make a difference.
 Other items can be scaled indefinitely by upgrading them.

+## Potential compatibility issues due to overwriting (yet to be resolved)

+I had to overwrite the entirety of calculate_joker, since with simple hooking, either the ref or the original doesn't proc

+I had to overwrite the entirety of generate_card_ui because Steamodded wouldn't let me use lovely to change a line in common_events.lua, and simple hooking caused it to never proc